falkr/ttm4115/pages/unit-1-setup/teamwork-1.md

 The team reflection document is also part of your final portfolio.
 It is not graded, but contributes as context for grading all other deliveries.

-- Find the template for the team reflection document in the general channel on Teams.
+- Find the template for the team reflection document in the 'General' channel on Teams.
 It has the name `Team Reflection Template.docx`.
-- Make a copy, replace the `Template` with your two-digit team number, and place it in the files section of the public channel for your team.
+- Make a copy, replace the `Template` with your two-digit team number, and place it in the 'Shared' section of the public channel for your team.
 - Since this is a document you will need every week, you can make a Tab out of it, if you want.

 ### Team Roles for This Week